-Filing bankruptcy is an important decision you need to think through.
-In a Chapter 13 bankruptcy, you are given the chance to restructure your overwhelming debts to bring current your payments for secured loans, or loans with collateral that could be a home, a car, or similar properties.
+Filing for bankruptcy is an important decision you need to think through.
+In a Chapter 13 bankruptcy, you are given the chance to restructure your overwhelming debts to bring your payments current for secured loans, or loans with collateral that could be a home, a car, or similar properties.
 During your repayment period of three or up to five years, you are protected by the federal court.
 Avoiding foreclosures is a common concern, but know that bankruptcy laws are more complicated than that.
 Certain requirements must be met before you can declare bankruptcy.
 A Chapter 13, for example, is dubbed as wage earners bankruptcy due to the regular income requirement.

 Before knowing if filing for bankruptcy under Chapter 13 is the best choice for you, it might be helpful to first check if you qualify.
 For you to be able to file for bankruptcy Chapter 13, the following requirements must be met:

 - The total unsecured debt must be below $394,725

 - The total secured debt must be below $1,184,200